anematode/high-perf-bogosort/README.md

 There are two implementations: a straightforward one (that operates on any size), and a less straightforward one that operates on 16-entry arrays only.

 The standard implementation uses a Fisher-Yates shuffle.
 The accelerated implementation does a pretty good, but not perfect shuffle, of the entries, and then tests whether they are sorted.
 Doing an actual Fisher-Yates shuffle would be quite a bit more complicated.
-Also, this is one of those tasks which actually would benefit hugely from AVX512 and its cross-lane shuffles (`vpermd zmm, zmm, zmm`), but I sadly do not own such a computer to develop or test that on.
+Also, this is one of those tasks which actually would benefit hugely from AVX512 and its shuffles (`vpermd zmm, zmm, zmm`, since the array would fit a zmm register), but I sadly do not own such a computer.

 ## Commentary